 Welcome to my Website!

 Exciting times are ahead!
-Over the next three decades, we have to create a true civilization jump: inventing new ways of life and business that are fun and at the same time can be experienced by all people on the earth, without jeopardizing our livelihoods.
+Over the next two decades, we have to create a true civilization jump: Inventing new ways of life and business that are fun and at the same time can be experienced by all people on earth, without jeopardizing our livelihoods.
 What a challenge – and what an opportunity to set the course for the global society of the future!

-With my writings I would like to help making this opportunity possible.
-To simplify navigation, I cluster my texts into four themes that are simultaneously mirroring my main areas of interest:
+With my research at the nexus of technology, sustainability and justice, I would like to help making this opportunity possible.
+To simplify navigation, I cluster my publications into five themes that are simultaneously mirroring my main areas of interest:

 Enjoy reading and thinking ahead, and don’t forget: Another world is possible – let’s make it together!